NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```

-### Configuring Side Effects
+## Side Effects
-Side effects are any save data change a beat results in.
+Side effects are any save data changes or display changes a beat results in.
 All of them are optional.
-Note: you can apply effects on choice beats, but they are NOT specific to any selected choice.
-In those scenarios, it's best to wait for the user to make a selection and apply choice-specific side effects on the follow-up beat.
+You can apply side effects on all beat types.
+Display changes are stored on the option level for responses and branches.
+Choices do not allow for display side effects.
+Save data side effects are stored on the beat level.
+In other words, you cannot tie save data side effects to a specific branch, choice, or response.
+In scenarios where you want option-specific save data side effects, it is best to wait until the next beat plays to apply side effects.

+### Save Data Side Effects
 ```typescript
 {
 	queuedScenes: [{